Aesthetic group gymnastics: Judging

 The artistic jury evaluates the gymnasts’ quality, the structure of the composition, and the originality and expression of the composition.

 The executive jury makes deductions for mistakes they identify during the program.
-E.g., insufficient extensions, unfixed shapes in body movements, heavy landings in jumps, unfixed shapes in balances, and lack of synchronization.
+E.g., insufficient extensions, unfixed shapes in body movements, heavy landings in jumps, unfixed shapes in balances, lack of synchronization and even the smallest mistakes as not pointing your feet.

 The highest total score is 20.00 points consisting of: Technical Value (TV) 6.0, Artistic Value (AV) 4.0, and Execution (EXE) 10.0.

 Aesthetic Group Gymnastics World Championships

 The international competition system for AGG is organized into three categories.
 These are designated as A, B, and C. The A-category competitions include the World Championships, the Continental Championships, the World Cup competitions, the Challenge Cup competitions (for juniors), IFAGG Championships, and other approved championships.
 The B-category competitions include international children's or junior competitions.
 The C-category is reserved for national championships.

 Aesthetic Group Gymnastics is a discipline not currently recognized by the Fédération Internationale de Gymnastique.
 World Championships are organized annually since 2000 by the International Federation of Aesthetic Group Gymnastics (IFAAG).